asemoon/team/README.md

 * Common data exposure mechanism: if microservices are being used in the tech infrastructure, there is a strategy in place to expose all the data endpoints using the same consistent mechanism as much as possible (e.g. consistently use GraphQL or RESTful APIs).
-* Feature toggle strategy is in place: there is a way to incrementally and continuously release new features to customers.
+* CI/CD: there is a clear operational strategy for continuous integration and continuous delivery of the software.
 ## Level 5
 * Everything mentioned in level 4 is practiced.
 * Train everyone to be a leader!
 As the organization grows, it's crucial to build leadership skills in as many people as